-When you connect with another train, your checked bags will transfer with you, with the possible exception of bus transfers.
+Except for some bus transfers, your checked bags will transfer when you connect with another train.
 When in doubt, ask the onboard or station staff.

 If you check your bags, you will not have access to them, so don’t pack anything you need during the trip, such as medication or medical devices.